crutcher/crutcher.github.io-source/source/Tapestry/index.md

 # Abstract

-This document represents my living attempt to describe work I'm doing in the research of the design and implementation of shardable tensor expression languages.
+This document represents my living attempt to describe work I'm doing in research on the design and implementation of shardable tensor expression languages.
 It's going to take time to fill all the way in, and this is my roll-up single entry point document.

 ## References